OpenWork-NZ/mdwg/docs/_defs/ResourceDate.md

 ## Recommendations

-Therefore - To provide an idea of the age, validity and other time dependant properties of a resource, it is important to capture the important events that happened or will happen to a particular resource in the Resource Reference Date element.
+Therefore - to provide an idea of the age, validity and other time dependant properties of a resource, it is important to capture the important events that happened or will happen to a particular resource in the Resource Reference Date element.
 One of these important events must be of `dateType` "creation".
 Creation is a significant date in regards to copyright.
 Other important date types are "publication" and "lastUpdate".

 ### Recommended Sub-Elements